 The RFC Editor is currently funded by the Internet Society.
-Here the decision for the IETF leadership is the timing for the transitioning the current contract between USC/ISI and the Internet Society under the aegis of the Executive Director.
+Here the decision for the IETF leadership is the timing for transitioning the current contract between USC/ISI and the Internet Society under the aegis of the IETF.
 This decision exists whether or not the IETF formally incorporates or not.
-At what point the agreement should be renegotiated with the restructured IETF would be determined upon advice from IETF legal counsel.
+At what point the agreement should be negotiated by the IETF Executive Director would be determined by the IETF leadership with advice from IETF legal counsel.
 Coordination with ISOC is essential to accomplishing this transition.

-Further, a recent judicial decision in the United States called into question the basic notion of a "Request for Comments."
-The court appeared to view these documents, which are used to promulgate formal Internet standards, as simply a continuing dialogue, rather than a standards document.
+Further, it should be noted that a recent judicial decision in the United States called into question the basic notion of a "Request for Comments."
+The court appeared to view these documents which are used to promulgate formal Internet standards, as simply a continuing dialogue, rather than a standards document.
 It appears desirable to start a new formal document series with a more appropriate name to address this situation.
+There are trademark issues that would need to be addressed in connection with the naming of such a new document series.

 As IETF members are well aware (and persons attending and participating in IETF activities may be viewed as "members"), intellectual property rights (IPR), and how they are managed, are also important subjects for discussion and negotiation.
 The IETF corporate entity should clarify ownership rights, and limitations, in material contributed to the IETF process.
 Ownership, if any, should vest in the IETF.
-Currently, as evidenced by the requirement for an Internet Society copyright notice on certain IETF documents, the rights appear to vest in the Internet Society; however, ISOC's claim to any ownership rights may be questioned.
-Contributors grant ISOC and IETF a non-exclusive license in their contributions; there is no formal transfer of copyright to either organization.
-Clarification of the basis for the Internet Society's claims to copyright in IETF documentation is long overdue.
+Currently, as evidenced by the requirement for an Internet Society copyright notice on certain IETF documents, it has been asserted that some rights vest in the Internet Society; however, ISOC's claim to ownership rights may be questioned.
+Contributors grant ISOC and IETF a non-exclusive license in their contributions (including any contributed abstract); there is no formal transfer of copyright to either organization.
+Elements such as layout, RFC numbering and prefatory material (e.g., disclaimer language) may not support claims to copyright.
+While BCP78 is a helpful start, there should be further clarification of the basis for any Internet Society claims to copyright in IETF documentation.
+This issue would certainly come up for discussion if a decision were reached on a new IETF numbering series for standards documents.

 The subject of patent claims in proposed standards track documents is another matter that should be addressed by the IETF leadership.
 There have been suggestions that ISOC take on some responsibility for overseeing the negotiation of IPR arrangements.
-Such matters are at best controversial, but equally, they are vitally important for the continued success of the IETF.
-Patent claims will continue to be a central issue for the IETF leadership as it evolves in the future, and there may be a role for ISOC in this process.
+Such matters are at best controversial, but, equally, they are vitally important for the continued success of the IETF.
+Patent claims will continue to be a central issue for the IETF leadership as the IETF evolves, and there may be a role for ISOC in this context.